-The term ‘conversion’ can refer to converting one entity type to another, such as a corporation to an LLC, or it can refer to converting an entity to a different state.
+The term “conversion” can refer to converting one entity type to another, such as a C corp to an LLC, or converting an entity to a different state.

 - Filing a conversion document for the entity type in the state of formation, or;

 - Filing a conversion document in the new state of operation, then dissolving the entity in the original state of formation.